© 1999 Harrison Bae Wein

 whirled around us: "Leonardo!"
 "Pizza, dude."
 "Cow-a-bunga!"

 "I hope things work out better with your next tutor," I said.

 Emilio paused for a brief moment.
-"Yeah," he muttered, pushing his
+"Yeah," he muttered, pushing his chair

-almost there before I realized he must not have known about the switch.
+before I realized he must not have known about the switch.

 I wanted to chase him, to explain, but I didn't know what to say.
 The back

 of his head disappeared from view down the stairs as I sat stuck to my

 plastic chair.
 Next time, I tried to calm myself.
 Next time I'll talk to him.
 But